sous-chefs/rvm/README.md

 Use this recipe explicitly if you only want access to the LWRPs provided.

+## system_install

+Installs the RVM codebase system-wide (that is, into `/usr/local/rvm`).
+This recipe includes *default*.

+Use this recipe by itself if you want RVM installed system-wide but want to handle installing Rubies, invoking LWRPs, etc..

 ## system

 Installs the RVM codebase system-wide (that is, into `usr/local/rvm`) and